 Compensation is also available for intangible, noneconomic damages in most cases.
 First, burns are incredibly painful and can often involve high damages for pain and suffering.
 Second, burns can leave highly visible scarring.
 If you were burned in the face or neck, the damages you can claim to cover the emotional trauma of “disfigurement” can be quite high.
 If you relied on your appearance for your job, such as with actors or models, you might even be able to claim lost earning capacity for this kind of injury.
 Damages for disfigurement and scarring are often higher for women, younger victims, and unmarried victims, as these kinds of visible injuries could cause them more harm in the long run.

-Talk to one of our burn injury lawyers about what damages might be available in your case.
+Talk to one of our Arlington personal injury lawyers about what damages might be available in your case.